HOW TO SEW LEATHER BY HAND?

 - Always go back 3 points;

-- Always scratch with the net on your right;
+- Always scratch with the net to your right;

-- Always start by working the corners with a 2-tooth claw: the rule is that the point located in the corner must always point towards the center of the part;
+- Always start by working the corners with a 2-pronged claw: the rule is that the point located in the corner must always point towards the center of the room.
+It is also possible to mark the corner with a round awl.

 - Never use a mallet with a 2-pronged claw as this may pierce the leather and damage it.